 You can easily add warm touches of Aloha to your holiday party to create a festive fun Hawaii theme Christmas party wherever you are!
 It is also lots of fun to hold a Hawaiian Theme Christmas Party anytime, especially in the warmer summer months, when your guests can dress comfortably in aloha and beach attire and the party can even be held outdoors!
 In fact many people celebrate Christmas in July for that very reason.
-In addition to our luau tips provided on this web site, below are tips specific to adding a Hawaii theme to your Christmas festivities including decorating tips, games, and recipes.
+In addition to our luau tips provided on this web site, below are tips specific to adding a Hawaii theme to your luau including decorating tips, games, and recipes.

-HAWAII THEME CHRISTMAS PARTY TIPS
+HAWAII THEME CHRISTMAS DECORATING TIPS

 * Use Hawaii theme Christmas cards as your party invitations